 After filing a bankruptcy case, some debtors experience “cold feet.”
-Some have difficulty facing the trustee at the 341 meeting.
+Some have difficulty facing the trustee at the 341 meetings.
 Others cannot meet their Chapter 13 plan payment obligations.
 Still, others are tempted by the promises of a non-bankruptcy resolution, like debt consolidation.
 Before you back out of your bankruptcy case, make sure that your decision will be in your best interest.

 Once you abandon your bankruptcy case, the federal legal protections that prevent your creditors from collecting will expire.
 Your bankruptcy case prohibits creditors from filing lawsuits, garnishing wages, and calling or otherwise harassing you over your debt.
 The minute your case is dismissed you become fair game to your creditors.